INSTRUCTOR: Tim Hawkins

 Attendance: If you are absent from a class, you are responsible for all material covered and all announcements made.
 No make-up tests will be given for any reason.
 If you know that you will be out on a test date due to prior obligations, then you may make an appointment to take the test early.
 If you are absent from a test, the final exam will replace your missed test score (final exam replaces lowest test score).
 Only one missed test can be replaced; a second or third missed test will be given a grade of zero.

 Honesty: Every student is expected and required to do his or her own work in this course and all other courses at Dalton State College.
-Any instances of cheating will result in a minimum penalty of dismissal from the course with a grade of “F”.
+Any instances of cheating will result in a minimum penalty of zero on the assignment up to a possible dismissal from the course with a grade of “F”.
+Cheating and plagiarism are a part of the Dalton State Code of Student Conduct, which can be found in its most updated form at http://daltoncampuslife.com/student-conduct/.

 DROP / WITHDRAWAL

-The last day to drop this class without penalty is Thursday, March 21, 2013.
+The last day to drop this class without penalty is Thursday, October 24, 2013.
 You will be assigned a grade of W. After this date, withdrawal without penalty is permitted only in cases of extreme hardship as determined by the Vice President for Academic Affairs; otherwise a grade of WF will be issued.
-The proper form for withdrawing from all classes at the college after the official drop/add period but before the published withdrawal date is the Schedule Adjustment Form.
-All students must meet with a staff member at the Office of Academic Resources in the Pope Student Center to initiate the withdrawal process.
-After meeting with the staff member, students will then finalize the withdrawal process in the Enrollment Services Office.
 Students who fail to complete the official drop/withdrawal procedure will receive the grade of F. Withdrawal from class is a student responsibility.
+Before dropping any class, the college strongly advises that students meet with their academic advisor and their instructor to discuss the impact of a withdrawal on their graduation plans.
+The college also strongly advises students who are receiving any type of financial aid to visit the Financial Aid Office in Pope Student Center to discuss the impact a withdrawal may have on their financial aid status.
 The grade of W counts as hours attempted for the purposes of financial aid.

 If a student receiving aid administered by the DSC Workforce Development Department drops this class or completely withdraws from the College, the Schedule Adjustment Form must be taken to the Workforce Development Office located in Room 214 of the Technical Education Building.
 The Office is open on the following schedule: